THIS WORLD LISTENS

 I heard all the stuff about the English and the pirates, but I was stuck on the seas pushing the lands apart.
 My engineer brain could not stop working.

 I met his gaze.
 His lips were clamped in a thoughtful grin.
 He had me, and I did not know how.
-I was a bit surprised that I had not learned what the ship was called.
+I was a bit surprised that I had not learned what the brig was called.
 The starboard watch had not mentioned it.
 I shrugged.

 Yellowbeard looked toward the approaching port, the wind blowing his dirty blonde hair over his red calico shoulders.
 “Speedwell.”